Deinacrida elegans: Ecdysis/moulting

-Predators, parasites, and diseases
+Predators, parasites, and diseases.

-This species is currently considered naturally uncommon and in the category of at risk.
-Any signs of population decline indicate a threat to the species and should be followed by immediate action.
-Rodents are the most apparent risk to the species at this stage.
-Although they are somewhat protected by the landscape they inhabit, with many places to hide within the shrubs and steep, rocky cliffs, if there is a rapid increase in rodent populations, predator control may need to be considered.

-Prior to the arrival of human introduced predators, wētā were hunted by tuatara, lizards, short-tailed bats and birds.
-Even today, scientists like Meads and Notman have seen tuatara take Deinacrida wētā.
-Wētā remains have been frequently discovered in tuatara faecal pellets.

-After the colonization of New Zealand, mammalian predators were introduced.
-These quickly became efficient predators of wētā.
-Hedgehogs are an example of an introduced predator.
-These predators have learnt how to quickly kill wētā by suppressing or avoiding the wētā's defense mechanisms.
-The hedgehog can hold the wētā with its front paws to prevent the wētā defense mechanism, which is to raise its hind legs.
-Then the hedgehog will bite the wētā with its powerful jaw.

-Another defense mechanism to avoid predation or unfavorable conditions is using its legs to leap away and then roll with its legs tucked up.
+One defense mechanism to avoid predation or unfavorable conditions is using its legs to leap away and then roll with its legs tucked up.

-The morepork is the main native predator that hunts for wētā at night.
-It has the ability to spot them sitting on the trunks of trees.
-The size of the wētā is no problem to the morepork, because even gigantic wētā remains have been found in nest debris on Little Barrier Island.

 New Zealand specialists

 New Zealand lacks any native mammals, apart from the native bats, and therefore the ecology of New Zealand's ecosystem is unique.
 The wētā plays a large part in this, taking on the niche of a forest floor mammal (such as a mouse) in New Zealand.
 This has resulted in wētā undergoing gigantism, a process in which an isolated population grows larger than its relatives due to a lack of predators and/or an abundant food source.
 Therefore, the wētā is thought to be the effective equivalent of a mouse in New Zealand ecosystems.
-This is particularly obvious in predation and diet similarities of the wētā and mouse.
-Therefore, although mice may not directly prey upon wētā, the wētā numbers decrease when mice numbers are high, due to competition.

-Interesting fact

 The bluff wētā has a distorted abdomen which seems to be related to its habitat where this species is compressed against crevices.
 It was also observed that bluff wētā gets out of its shelter by day for a sunbath.

-Cultural uses

-As wētā are endemic to New Zealand, they have become a local icon of sorts, using the wētā symbol in advertising and as a business and marketing tool, for example Weta Digital, a special effects company founded by Peter Jackson.
+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Nationally Endangered" as of 2022.
+It has the qualifiers of "Biologically Sparse", "Data Poor: Size", "Data Poor: Trend", "Population Fragmentation".